illinoistech-itm/jhajek/itmo-453/syllabus/syllabus.md

 **Blackboard:** The course will make intensive use of Blackboard [http://blackboard.iit.edu/](http://blackboard.iit.edu/ "Course Document Mangement Site URL") for communications, assignment submissions, group project coordination, providing online resources and administering examinations.
 All remote students will view the course lectures online via Blackboard, and online readings and other course material will be found on Blackboard.

-**Assignments:**  There will be 2 Mini-Projects, 1 mid-term and 1 final project.
+**Assignments:**  There will be 2 Mini-Projects, and 1 final project.

 **Grading:** Grading criteria for (undergrad course number) students will be as follows: